innocentdiaz/TheEpiquestRep/README.md

 -create an api
--validate data on server side to prevent users from directly manipulating their data on client side -fix typing animation being interrupted by `game.delay`
+-validate data on server side to prevent users from directly manipulating their data on client side -fix typing animation being interrupted by `game.delay` -add avatars
+-add to the storyline
+-add a better user interface